Edgar Road Elementary

 Celebrations and Birthdays

-- Each classroom will have three celebrations a year: Fall, Winter and Spring.
+- Each classroom may have three celebrations a year: Fall, Winter and Spring.
 Children may have a special.
 You will get more information from your child's teacher as the parties approach.

 Dress for Learning:

 - Children should come to school reading for learning.
-Please be sure children have footwear that allows then to run and play.
-As well, closed footwear are recommended for PE and to avoid mulch bothering them at recess.
-Please – no black soled shoes, nor retractable roller shoes.
+Please be sure children have shoes that allow then to run and play.
+As well, closed shoes are recommended to avoid mulch bothering them at recess.

 Lost and Found